- XY’LAI

 "Cultivating a culture of consent & liberty for all"

 Leander (they/he), Stas (they/them), and shaïna (they/them) founded Spring Up in 2013-2014 to build a community of practice embodying consent and liberation within our relationships, creative practices, and daily lives.
 For 10 years, Spring Up has used fiction, art, role play, and community education to popularize the skills and frameworks necessary to be free together.
-We have grown into a collective of 11 creatives, care workers, liberatory educators, transformative justice practitioners, and an alumni community of over 1500 people.
+We have grown into a collective of 12 creatives, care workers, liberatory educators, transformative justice practitioners, and an alumni community of over 1500 people.

 Spring Up hosts liberatory learning spaces through online classes at bluelight academy of the liberatory arts, print materials and curriculum, retreats, and coaching.
-We are a worker coop with 8 other members on the journey to co-ownership: Mara, Brianna, Gaya, rj, Thanh, Amanda, Juli, and Natasha.
+We are a worker coop with 9 other members on the journey to co-ownership: Mara, Brianna, Gaya, rj, Thanh, Amanda, Kai, Juli, and Natasha.
 Our core values are Consent, Accountability, and Transformation.

 Estamos felices de proveer algunos recursos en Español y estamos continuamente traduciendo nuevo contenido.
 Esta página contiene los recursos y servicios que proveemos en Español al momento.